Defining artifacts in InDesign

-The most efficient way is to determine the artifacts already in the creation program and to include them in the PDF export.
+Decorative and unimportant information must be marked as artifact so that it can be ignored by assistive technology (AT).
+The most efficient way is to determine artefacts already in InDesign and include them in the PDF export.

 Page-related artifacts in InDesign

 Page numbers, running titles, etc. are automatically marked as artifacts by InDesign during export if they have been placed on a master page.